 Classroom interaction can be seen from different perspectives according to the approach adopted in teaching.

 From a behaviorist perspective, classroom interaction is reduced to modeling, repetition, and drills.
 The most salient feature of classroom interaction in a behavioral model is the use of techniques that bring students’ behavior under stimulus control.
 This model focuses mainly on the transmission of the right behavior to students by means of stimulus, response and reinforcement.
 This approach to teaching is mainly teacher-centered.
 Students are mere recipients whose control over interaction is reduced to the minimum.
+The interaction flows, most of the times, in one direction, from the teacher to the students.
+They rarely work collaboratively to construct their knowledge.

 The cognitive model of classroom interaction is based on the learner processing of what’s happening in the classroom to make sense of the world.
 Here, the learner is actively involved in the learning by means of two processes, namely assimilation and accommodation.
 These are complementary processes through which awareness of the outside world is internalized by learners.
 The input that the learner receives is processed and adapted to learners prior knowledge.
 Learners are actively engaged in the learning by questioning and making sense of the world.
+The students are invited to make hypotheses, ask questions, and experiment.
+The aim is to auto regulate their learning and find a state of equilibrium between the prior knowledge and the new one.
+The interaction flows freely between the teacher, the students, and the language taught.

 Interaction is at the heart of the social constructivist theory of learning.
 Learners make sense of the world not only by means of internal processes (what happens in the mind), but also through the social dimension of learning.
 This theory contends that human development is socially situated and knowledge is constructed through interaction with others.